 Campaign Finance and Public Disclosure Board

-Chair - Gary Haugen
+Chair - Faris Rashid

-Vice Chair - Stephen Swanson
+Vice Chair - George Soule

 Carol Flynn was appointed to the Board in February of 2015 by Governor Dayton.
 Ms. Flynn was appointed again in August of 2020 for a term ending in January of 2023.
 She fills a Board position requiring a former DFL legislator.
 Ms. Flynn served as a state senator from 1990-2000 where she was Majority Whip and Chaired the Judiciary and Transportation Committees.
 She studied at the University of Minnesota.
 A retired public employee, she volunteers on the Minneapolis Transportation Management Organization and as Vice President of the Loring Green West Association Board.